colinrigley/carpoolagency.github.io/_posts/2016-01-24-Support-Services.md

 We help you establish a consistent cadence to publish relevant content strategically.
 Furthermore, we coach you on how to create and share internal content that goes viral and has the largest impact possible.
 Carpool maintains a staff of content strategists and writers who are ready and eager to help your key content creators succeed.
 We work with key content creators to develop a taxonomy based on your company vision, mission, and priorities.

 #Learn More
-If you're ready to learn more about Carpool's support capabilities and processes, schedule a demo or set up a pilot today.
+If you're ready to learn more about Carpool's support capabilities and processes, schedule a demo today.